bluemediaapp/specification/storage.md

 ### What this state does

 This state will store the information in the cache
 Data in this state should have an expiry time of 10 minutes
+Please note that all videos in this state is also in the RELIVE state.

 ## RELIVE